 To be clear, this isn't zucchini bread crumbled into ice cream.
 Instead, I cooked grated zucchini in butter till it shrunk down and browned slightly.
 Then I puréed it in cream with a good helping of spices: clove, cinnamon, nutmeg, coriander, and black pepper.
 Finally, I took a cue from last year's gingerbread ice cream and added a glug of beer, my go-to way of simulating baked bread in ice cream.
 The result tastes surprisingly of zucchini bread, delicately spiced with a distinct bready character.

-Serve this ice cream on its own or scooped on some zucchini bread.
+Spoon this down on its own or plop it on some—you guessed it—zucchini bread.
+It'll give you the strength you need to hack through the vines and reclaim your backyard.
 Either way, let it get warmer than your average ice cream; it freezes up firm and benefits from a 20 minute fridge defrost if your freezer is efficient.

 - 3 tablespoons butter